 Seed packets include planting directions and will note the planting depth suggested for each type of seed.
 A good general rule when growing vegetables from seeds is to plant a seed twice the depth of its size.

 Large seeds like squash and beans will be planted deeper than smaller seeds.
 Other seeds—tomato, pepper, eggplant—are surface sown or just barely covered with soil.
 Set a seed or two into the appropriately sized planting hole, cover it with soil, and water it.

 You can also plant multiple seeds in a container.
 I’ll do this if I’m unsure about the viability of my seeds.
 Once they sprout, the seedlings will need to be carefully separated and planted into individual pots until time to plant them in the garden.

-Place your containers in a warm place (or on a heat mat) that gets plenty of light and wait for the seeds to sprout.
+Place your containers in a warm place (or on a heated seed mat that gets plenty of light and wait for the seeds to sprout.
+If you don’t have a well-lit space, consider adding grow lights to the plan.
 Once sprouted, keep the soil moist and sing to them while you await your last frost date.
-Need more detail?
-Read more about how to plant a seed here.

-You can plant your seeds in rows, which has been the garden standard for years, or you can broadcast your seeds.
+You can plant your seeds in rows, which has been the garden standard for years, or use a broadcast method when growing vegetables from seed.